ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 If you choose to deploy your AD/DNS server as an {{site.data.keyword.cloud_notm}} virtual server instance (VSI), you cannot back it up by using Veeam.
 In this case, use your preferred Microsoft Windows® backup solution for backup and restore operations.
 Or, plan to deploy your instance by using AD/DNS VMs within your VMware cluster, which can be backed up by Veeam.

-Beginning with VMware vCenter 6.5u2, VMware supports the backup of the vCenter Postgres database by using image-based backups.
+For vCenter Server 6.5u2 and later, Broadcom® supports the backup of the vCenter Postgres database by using image-based backups.
 These backups use integrated suspend and resume scripts for the database during the backup window to ensure database integrity.
 If you want to use this method, choose to use Veeam to back up your vCenter Server.
 Use this service instead of using file-based backups.
 If you do so, you must use the Veeam quiesce feature to ensure database integrity.

 ## Restoring from backup
 {: #solution_backingup-restore}